colthreepv/angular-media-player/README.md

   * `angular.module` changed from `'angular-audio-player'` to `'audioPlayer'` - seemed more ngCompliant to me
   * property `'playingTrack'` renamed to `'currentTrack'` - again, on first directive tapeout names weren't the most important thing

-_Non_ breaking, but important: documentation will get a revamp in a week
 Bower package: `angular-audio-playlist`

-## Roadmap
+## Possible Roadmap

-  * better way to expose current time and buffered data (?!?)
+  * better way to expose current time and buffered data #4
   * song preload:
     * preload N songs before and after the current song.
     * multiple parallel preload connections
   * to achieve preload i need to use multiple `audio` tags
     * create only 2N `audio` tags
     * memorize/paginate `audio` properties even when the tag is removed from the DOM, so if it gets added back it haves the same progress.

-  * Documentation
-    * ~~playPause(index) documentation~~
-    * example4, displaying playlist with `ng-repeat` and using `playPause($index)` on it.

-## Dude i imported the library, where i can see it work?
+## Getting Started
 ### [Examples here][examples]
 This directive it's just a way to expose `<audio>` tag property and methods to an AngularJS application, so you have to use custom html **and** css in order to interface with the audio directive.